OPR-group-BNITM/vimop/README.md

 Host and contaminant reads are removed by mapping them against reference sequences and extracting those that map.
 The database config file (contamination.yaml) defines the reference sets and the key values assigned to them.
-Use the option `--contamination_filters "reagent,mouse"` for example to remove mouse and reagent reads (the default is humand reads).
+Use the option `--contamination_filters "reagent,mouse"` for example to remove mouse and reagent reads (the default is human reads).
 The following filters are included in our database

 | Filter        | File Name                                               |